Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/DatabasesWithF3.md

 Here we'll assume that a very simple database with just one table called _Product_ already exists and contains data about various manufactured products.
 The _Product_ table has fields called:
-`Manufacturer, ManufacturerURL, ProductName, ProductType, ProductDescription, ProductPrice, ProductImage.`{.style5}
+`Manufacturer, ManufacturerURL, ProductName, ProductType, ProductDescription, ProductPrice, ProductImage.`

 The main SQL commands that we'll mention are SELECT, INSERT and UPDATE.
 The first of these is, naturally, used to select the information that is